Deeper application insights at lower costs

 More to come on how to think about CUs within the broader marketplace.

-Digging into debug_trace
+Digging into **debug\_trace**

-makes all of these calls considerably more affordable to use, enabling you to explore transaction execution at a granular level.
+The substantial decrease in CUs for debug\_trace makes all of these calls considerably more affordable to use, enabling you to explore transaction execution at a granular level.

 Why does this level of detail matter?